Kelvingonz/Securing-Console-and-Remote-Access-with-SSH/README.md

 #  Securing Local and Remote Access with Console Authentication, SSH, and ACLs

 In this project I will be using Cisco Packet Tracer to show how to implement console port security and safe remote access for Switches/Routers I pre-configured in order mimick a small enterprise network.
+Documentation for all configurations including Vlans, static routing, etc are included in the folders above.

 If you want a more realistic environment without real physical equipment and less limitations then you can use GNS3 or Eve-NG with VMware Workstation Pro, however due to the simplicity of this project, and those other applications requiring more resources/setup while being prone to crashes I choose Cisco Packet Tracer.

 <img width="1015" height="556" alt="README1" src="https://github.com/user-attachments/assets/b68ce077-b49d-433b-bd6a-33947d529cad" />

-## Tasks
+## The Mission

-- Secure device management by requiring authentication on the console port
+- Secure device management by requiring authentication on all console ports of the network
-- Enabling encrypted SSH access instead of Telnet(insecure/unencrypted)
+- Enable encrypted SSH access instead of Telnet(insecure/unencrypted)
-- Restricting remote access so only a single trusted host (Administrator -172.16.1.1) can connect using an ACL.
+- Restrict remote access so only a single trusted host (Administrator - 172.16.1.1) can connect using an ACL.

 # Step 1: Identify Serial line